hossein1387/BARVINN/docs/design.rst

 BARVINN
 -----------------
 BARVINN is a Barrel RISC-V Neural Network Accelerator.
-The main purpose of designing BARVINN was to fill the need for arbitrary precision neural network acceleration.
-The overall architecture of BARVINN is illustrated below:
+The main purpose of designing BARVINN is to fill the need for arbitrary precision neural network acceleration.
+The overall architecture of BARVINN is illustrated below.
-BARVINN is an FPGA-proven accelerator. :numref:`fig_barvinn_top` illustrates the overall system design for BARVINN.
+BARVINN is implemented in an FPGA. :numref:`fig_barvinn_top` illustrates the overall system design for BARVINN.
 It is consist of the following components:

 - Array of Matrix Vector Units
 - RISC-V Controller Core